 English for “The Bad Loving”, El Mal Querer is a concept album about a toxic relationship.
 It’s based on the 13th century novel Romance of Flamenca, with every song named after a chapter of the book.
 Rosalía’s main collaborator is producer El Guincho, who provides her with a more modern sound.
 Impressively, she’s able to blend her flamenco background with R&B and pop, making a record that’s unmistakably steeped in Spanish tradition but also diverse and accessible.

-The record’s spearheaded by lead track and first single ‘Malamente’, which encapsulates Rosalía’s blend of fresh and old – the hand-clap rhythms of flamenco are blended with smooth synths, topped by Rosalía’s sultry vocal.
+The record’s spearheaded by the lead track and first single ‘Malamente’, which encapsulates Rosalía’s blend of fresh and old – the hand-clap rhythms of flamenco are blended with smooth synths, topped by Rosalía’s sultry vocal.
 ‘Pienso en tu mirá’ is also instantly memorable, with another memorable vocal performance.
 There are also songs that are clearly more traditional – ‘Que no salga la luna’ is based around acoustic flamenco guitar, while ‘De Aquí No Sale’ is largely a cappella.

 El Mal Querer is a triumph, establishing Rosalía as a star.